ryanmaclean/eks_infra/README.md

 ## Getting Started

-Ensure you have you're AWS env vars setup.
+Ensure you have your AWS env vars setup.

 Run `cd terraform && terraform init`